+Analytical facilities.
 The Department houses most of the analytical facilities that you might need during your graduate study.
 All of these facilities require prior instruction before you will be allowed to use them.
-If you think that you may be using these facilities during your stay here, be sure to discuss your needs and possible training with Dr. Sarah Roeske.
+If you think that you may be using these facilities during your stay here, be sure to discuss your needs and possible training with your advisor.